Tiefseetauchner/TiefDownConverter/docs/man_markdown/Chapter 3 - Commands/Chapter 10 - project-pre-processors.md

 For templates, that is the file imported by the template.
 Preprocessors are incompatible with epub conversion.
 Use processors instead.

-Usage: tiefdownconverter project pre-processors <COMMAND>
+Usage: tiefdownconverter project pre-processors [OPTIONS] <COMMAND>

 Commands:
   add     Add a new preprocessor to the project.